Depart the UK on an overnight flight via Johannesburg

 - After an early morning game drive we will exit Etosha National Park and head for the dry region of Damaraland.
 This area boasts a multitude of rock engravings and paintings.
 These are a silent testimony to the first hunter-gatherer and subsequent Khoikhoi inhabitants of 6000 years ago.
 To preserve this unique region, Twyfelfontein was declared Namibia’s first UNESCO World Heritage Site in 2007.

-- Accommodation: Damaraland, lodge, 2-nights on full board basis.
+- Accommodation: Damaraland, lodge, 1-night on full board basis.

-- We will drive south hugging the shoreline of the famous Skeleton Coast.
+- Today we drive south hugging the shoreline of the famous Skeleton Coast.
 We will see century old lichen fields on the gravel plains, flamingos and pelicans on the salt pans, shipwrecks and Namibia's most northerly coastal town of Henties Bay.

-- Accommodation: Swakopmund, hotel, 2-nights on full board basis.
+- Accommodation: Lagoon Lodge, Walvis Bay, 2-nights on full board basis.

 - We will spend the morning birdwatching around the Walvis Bay Lagoon, which is regarded as one of the most important wetlands for birds along the west coast of Southern Africa.

-- We drive the 320km from Swakopmund, on gravel roads via a few mountain passes to the Namib-Naukluft National Park.
+- We drive the 320 kilometres, on gravel roads via a few mountain passes, to the Namib-Naukluft National Park.
 The drive will focus on a variety of classic desert formations, affording magnificent views and perfect opportunities for photographers.
 It is also a fascinating insight into a world of reptiles, birds and insects living among the sand dunes – all uniquely adapted to desert survival.

-- Accommodation: Sesriem, lodge, 2-nights on full board basis.
+- Accommodation: Sossus Dune Lodge, 2-nights on full board basis.

 - Sossusvlei are one of the world’s most stunning (and most photographed!) desert areas.
 We need to take a 4x4 vehicle into the vlei through the sand, and we will try to be there as early as possible to make the most of the cool of the morning.
 We will have a leisurely drive out of the Park looking out for any wildlife.
 After a late breakfast / brunch we will have the rest of the afternoon to relax at the Lodge.
 Sesriem Canyon, which is close to the lodge, is an optional excursion for those that would like a little bit more adventure.